miltoncsjunior/HackintoshOCYoga520-14IKB/README.md

 - USB Dongle Ethernet
 - Audio (including headphones jack)
 - Wi-Fi & Bluetooth (including Apple services)
-- Internal webcam with Facetime
+- Internal webcam with FaceTime
 - Trackpad with GPIO mode (including gestures)
 - Sleep (hibernation, lid sleep, and lid wake)
 - Native macOS Hibernation
 - Screen Brightness with Hotkeys
 - Fn keys and Hotkeys lock
 - FileVault Disk Encryption
-- Tested on macOS Big Sur and Monterey
+- Tested on Monterey (require change AirportItlwm.kext) and Ventura

 ## What's Not Working?
 - Apple Pay with TouchID, to confirm any purchases you need to type your password instead of using TouchID, more information [here](https://discussions.apple.com/thread/7808558)